nospaceships/node-raw-socket/README.md

 Upon receiving packets IP headers are **NOT** removed by the operating system.
 IP headers in received packets will be included in data presented by this module.

-This module hopes to support the `IP_HDRINCL` socket option in the near future, which controls the inclusion of IP headers in outgoing packets.

 ## socket.on ("close", callback)